Honey Horseradish Roasted Vegetables! Just maybe the perfect Passover side dish?

 - Roast for 30 minutes, or until the veggies are golden browned, tender and delicious, tossing occasionally.

-- While the veggies are roasting, heat honey and horseradish together in a medium saucepan over medium heat until heated through.
+- While the veggies are roasting, heat honey in a medium saucepan over medium heat until heated through and thick.
+Remove from heat and stir in horseradish sauce.
 Pour as much as you like over the veggies, toss and serve warm garnished with cilantro, pomegranate arils and walnuts!

 Thank you for supporting brands like Le Creuset that support What Jew Wanna Eat.
 Jew are the best!